arsena-k/LSTM_predictions_tf/README.md

 * Predicts depression from utterances using a concatenation of: the utternace where words are learned as embeddings, and linguistic features of the utterances (derived from LIWC, ahead of time)

 **Notes:**
-* This repository is intended to keep (unpolished) examples building an LSTM in Tensorflow to predict outcomes from text data, rather than present any polished code or application
+* This repository is intended to keep (unpolished) examples for building an LSTM in Tensorflow to predict outcomes from text data, rather than present any polished code or application
 * Written in Python 2 with Tensorflow